kadena-io/scalableBFT.github.io/azure/index.md

 ## Azure Quick Start

-1. Create a resource Group on Azure Portal with a name `kadenaResourceGroup`.
-Create a Storage Account with the name `kadenaStorage`.
-Spin up a VM with Kadena's ScalableBFT Image with the following requirements.
+1. Create a resource Group with a name `kadenaResourceGroup`.
+2. Create a Storage Account with the name `kadenaStorage`.
+3. Spin up a VM with Kadena's ScalableBFT Image with the following requirements.
 (See [VM Requirements](#vm-requirements)).
 This will serve as the Ansible monitor VM. <https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json>
-2. Ensure that the key pair(s) of the monitor and Kadena server instances are not publicly
+4. Ensure that the key pair(s) of the monitor and Kadena node VMs are not publicly
     viewable: `chmod 400 /path/to/keypair`.
 Otherwise, SSH and any service that rely on it (i.e. Ansible) will not work.
 See <https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys> for setting up SSH keys.
-3. Add the key pair(s) of the monitor and Kadena server instances to the `ssh-agent`:
+5. Add the key pair(s) of the monitor and Kadena node VMs to the `ssh-agent`:
     `ssh-add /path/to/keypair`
-4. SSH into the monitor instance using ssh-agent forwarding: `ssh -A <admin-user>@<vm-public-ip>`.
-If using Kadena's Azure listing, the `<admin-user>` is `ubuntu`.
+6. SSH into the monitor instance using ssh-agent forwarding: `ssh -A <admin-user>@<vm-public-ip>`.
+The default `<admin-user>` is `ubuntu`.
-    This facilitates the Ansible monitor's task of managing different instances by having access to their key pair.
+    This facilitates the Ansible monitor's task of managing different VMs by having access to their key pair.
-5. Once logged into the monitor instance, locate the directories containing the Kadena executables, the Kadena server node configurations, and the Ansible playbooks.
+7. Once logged into the monitor VM, locate the directory `kadena`.
-6. Grant Ansible the ability to make API calls to Azure on your behalf.
+8. Grant Ansible the ability to make API calls to Azure on your behalf.
 You can simply log in with the following command:
     ```
     az login
     ```
-7. To use Active Directory, assign administrator role to the user to grant accessibility to the App Services.
-8. Create Azure Active Directory service principal and save credentials file, which grants the ability to use Azure's Active Directory.
-There are several requirements for this.
-Grant access to App directory to the user.
+9. Create Azure Active Directory service principal and save credentials file.
+This is to use Azure's Dynamic Inventory with Ansible.
+See <https://docs.microsoft.com/en-us/azure/ansible/ansible-manage-azure-dynamic-inventories>.
+User is required to have a directory role of Application Administrator or higher on Azure Active Directory to perform this.
 Run the following command.

     ```
     az ad sp create-for-rbac --query '{"client_id": appId, "secret": password, "tenant": tenant}'
     az account show --query '{ subscription_id: id }'
     ```

-9. Create credentials file in ~/.azure/credentials path with the following format:
+10. Create credentials file in ~/.azure/credentials path with the following format:

     ```
     [default]